joseneto/scramble-frontend/README.md

 Scramble Task require npm, you can download it here [npm](https://www.npmjs.com/get-npm).
 You will need it to run the project, the installation is super simple.

-After install npm, you can go to your project root path and run the command below, Leining will install all dependecies.
+After install npm, you can go to your project root path and run the command below, npm will install all dependecies.

 ```sh
 $ npm install